flengyel/Zettel/README.md

 # Immutable, unique IDs may have different formats, according to personal preference.
 # Timestamps are a popular choice, followed by Folgezettel.

-title: "ZTEMP.1.0.24.0228 H1 header title - Zettel Template"
+title: "ZTEMP.1.0.24.0228 Zettel Template Version 6"

 # The value of the `title:` variable is a quoted string,
 # consisting of a unique, immutable ID, in this case
 # `ZTEMP.1.0.24.0228`, followed by the H1 header title, in this case
-# "Zettel Template"
+# "Zettel Template Version 6"

 reference-section-title: References